 The name “Hatchets” is unique among school athletic teams.
-No other high school or college uses the “Hatchets” nickname for its teams.
 The team name was a result of the success of the Washington High School basketball teams between 1918 and 1925.

 High school level athletics came to Washington, Indiana in 1896 when Washington High School fielded its first football team.
 Basketball was added in 1906.
 During these first years, Washington adopted old gold and black as the school’s colors.
 The school did not have an official mascot and the Washington High School athletic teams were simply known as “The Old Gold and Black”.
 Until the early 1920’s “The Old Gold and Black” was commonly used as the name for the Washington High School teams.
 That all changed when James “Bud” Gill began playing varsity basketball for Washington in 1922.
 Gill quickly became the star player for Washington.
 He was a three-year starter for Washington and he was captain of the 1925 state finalist team and later played at Indiana University.
 Gill’s family ran a funeral home and his nickname was “Undertaker”.
 Gill’s father at times furnished transportation for the team in the funeral home’s cars.
 Fans began calling the team the “Undertakers” instead of the traditional “Old Gold and Black”.
 Some people in the community were upset by, or at least disapproved of, “Undertakers” as a mascot for the local team.